ayushs136/Wicked-World/README.md

 # Wicked-World
-Hey Guys, i'm Krono$ , I just made a magical game in python 3, please check out the README file.
+Hey Guys, i'm Krono$ , I just made a magical game in python 3. the instructions to play is in the game please use pycharm or spyder to run the game unless you won't feel the heat of the game... the game is runs on python shell but dont use IDLE to run it...
+HOPE YOU LIKE IT...
+Regards
+AYUSH aka KRONO$